Do I Have A Mental Illness? Symptoms Of Mental Health Conditions

 Seasonal affective disorder is a type of depression typically categorized by mood shifts beginning and ending with the change of the seasons.

-• Winter-Pattern SAD: Oversleeping, overeating (particularly carbohydrates), weight gain, social withdrawal
+• Winter-pattern SAD: Oversleeping, overeating (particularly carbohydrates), weight gain, social withdrawal.

-• Summer-Pattern SAD: Insomnia, poor appetite and weight loss, restlessness, agitation, anxiety, and violent behavior
+• Summer-pattern SAD: Insomnia, poor appetite and weight loss, restlessness, agitation, anxiety, and violent behavior.

-Persistent depressive disorder
+Persistent depressive disorder (PDD)

-Some people experience chronic, low-level depression known as persistent depressive disorder (formerly dysthymic disorder).
+Some people experience chronic, low-level depression known as persistent depressive disorder (formerly known as dysthymic disorder).
 While typically not as severe as major depressive disorder, the symptoms may last longer.
 This condition usually requires a combination of depressive symptoms lasting two years or longer.

 Postpartum depression disorder (PPD)